Bari (Puglia), Italy – Jan 2018

 Ionian Beach (Glyfa), Greece – Jan 2018

-This morning, after a wild camp at Louvro I am back at the Ionian Beach Campsite at Glyfa (where I stayed Christmas Eve).
-It is just semantics I know but, I’m not sure how anyone can consider an overnight in the Van in the quiet car park of a very pleasant village taverna a “wild camp”.
-I’m going to have to think of another expression.
+This morning, after a ‘wild camp’ at Louvro, I am back at the Ionian Beach Campsite at Glyfa where I stayed on Christmas Eve.
+‘Wild camp’ is a bit of a misnomer.
+It is semantics I know but, I’d parked the Van in the quiet car park of a very pleasant village taverna.
+I’m going to have think of another term for ‘wild camp’.

-The Van and I travel to Bari in Italy tomorrow on the evening ferry from Patras and Ionian Beach is convenient in that regard.
-It is less than 70 km from the ferry terminal and it has all the facilities I need to prepare for the journey.
+I travel to Bari in Italy tomorrow on the evening ferry from Patras and the Ionian Beach Campsite is conveniently placed.
+It is less than 70 km from the ferry terminal and has all the facilities I need to prepare for the journey.
 Indeed, since arriving this morning I have booked passage on the ferry for the Van and myself and I have reserved a private cabin.
-It’s a 16 hour journey and passengers are not allowed to stay overnight in their motor homes on the ferry during the winter months – safety reasons, I suppose.
+It’s a 16 hour journey and passengers are not allowed to stay overnight in their motor homes on the ferry during the winter months – for safety reasons, I suppose.

 Van looking spic and span

 It is mid afternoon; the sun is shining and I’m sitting, chilling on the beach with my last bottle of Gruner Veltliner and a selection of cold hams and cheeses… Not bad.
-Having said that, the sea is looking decidedly rough and isn’t that just bloody typical with me about to get on a boat… Not Good.
-Here’s another opportunity to practise the acupuncture I learned about on that cruise last year – only problem is that the pressure point spot he made with the permanent ink marker is no longer there.
+Having said that, the sea is looking decidedly rough and isn’t that just bloody typical with me about to get on a boat?
+Not Good.
+Oh well, another opportunity to practise the acupuncture I learned on that cruise last year – only problem is that the pressure point spot he made with the permanent ink marker is no longer there.

 …Not sure about that sea

-I’ve really enjoyed Greece (and in some respects am sorry to be moving on) but, I’ll be back in the summer and; meanwhile, there is the anticipation and excitement of all those new places in Italy that I will find.
-I said that there will be no further mention of Greek castles.
+I’ve really enjoyed Greece (and in some respects am sorry to be moving on) but, I’ll be back in the summer and; meanwhile, there is the anticipation and excitement of all those new places in Italy to be visited.
+I wrote previously that there would be no further mention of Greek castles.
 I said nothing at all about Italian castles.

 Mountain Roads and Paloumpa, Greece – Jan 2018